vhaghani26/rocketchip/README.md

 - `rule all`: runs the entire workflow
 - `rule make_directories`: makes directories for data organization.
 See "Outputs" section for more information
 - `rule download_data`: downloads raw sequence data files (from SRA IDs)
-- `rule split_paired_reads`: splits paired-end read data into separate files
+- `rule sra_to_fastq`: for paired-end data, this splits paired-end read data into separate files and converts it into a FASTQ file.
+For single-end read data, the file is simply converted to a FASTQ file
 - `rule fastqc_precheck`: run quality control on samples pre-processing
 - `rule download_genome`: download the GRCm39/mm39 mouse genome from the UCSC Genome Browser
 - `rule process_genome`: decompress the genome and concatenate individual chromosome files to create the full assembly
 - `rule set_alignment_reference`: set the GRCm39/mm39 mouse genome assembly as the reference genome for alignment
-- `rule align_reads`: align paired end reads to GRCm39/mm39 reference genome
+- `rule align_reads`: align sequence reads to GRCm39/mm39 reference genome
 - `rule sam_to_bam`: convert SAM to BAM file format
 - `rule sam_fixmate`: remove secondary and unmapped reads and add tags to reads for deduplication
 - `rule sam_sort`: sort reads by chromosome coordinates